 Bring cash.
 You cannot use American credit/debit cards.
-It is recommended and I highly encourage you to exchange American dollars for Euros and once in Cuba exchange for CUCs.
-You can exchange American dollars but you’re going to lose 10-15%.
-I purchased Euros from my bank in the United States prior to departure.
+I highly encourage you to exchange American dollars for Euros and once in Cuba exchange for CUCs.
+You can exchange American dollars, but you’re going to lose 10-15%.
+I purchased Euros from my bank in the United States before departure.
 While we are on the money, there are two types of currency in Cuba; CUC for tourist and CUP for locals.
-CUCs have monuments on them and CUPs have faces of local heroes.
-The CUP is considerably less than CUC so pay attention when you are conducting any type of monetary transaction to make sure you are receiving the correct currency.
+CUCs have monuments on them, and CUPs have faces of local heroes.
+The CUP is considerably less than CUC so pay attention when you are conducting any monetary transaction to make sure you are receiving the correct currency.

 Phone?
 Internet?
-LOL, #staphit like seriously just start preparing yourself to be off the grid; although, after two days that ish is for des oiseaux.
+LOL, #staphit like seriously, start preparing yourself to be off the grid; although, after two days that ish is for des Oiseaux.
 Get a Wi-Fi card (don’t pay more than 4 CUCs).
 The connection is weak and will not let you be great on FB or IG.
-But enjoy it or end up like me with hundreds of dollars in phone bills (yeah, I have to learn to take my own advice).
-Look out for the crowd with their heads buried in their phones on the corner and you’ve spotted the Wi-Fi spot.
-The accommodations I secured on Innclusive all had Wi-Fi available so I can’t relate didn’t have to go searching for Wi-Fi spots.
+But enjoy it or end up like me with hundreds of dollars in phone bills (yeah, I have to learn to take my advice).
+Look out for the crowd with their heads buried in their phones on the corner, and you’ve spotted the Wi-Fi spot.
+The accommodations I secured on Innclusive all had Wi-Fi available, so I can’t relate didn’t have to go searching for Wi-Fi spots.

 Things to Do

 Visit Vinales, Malecon, Plaza De La Revolucion, museums, Santa Maria Beach (some people take the 2-hour drive to Varadero Beach), walk around the city and get lost (maps.me will be your best friend), classic car tours-#doitforthegram, try different restaurants and clubs.
 There’s so much to see and do and just being in Havana, walking around, and interacting with the locals was happiness to me.